jtiscione/e-paper-frame/README.md

 #### Remotely control an e-ink display with a Raspberry Pi Pico W.

+This project is designed to support e-ink displays sold by WaveShare which come with a socket for plugging in a Pico.
+With a standard Pico, these things are generally not very useful since they gobble up all the pins, making it impossible to connect anything else for getting input.

-This project will run a little HTTP server on your local network.
+This project runs a little HTTP server on your local network, using a Pico W connected to an e-ink display.
-It serves up a crude MS Paint clone written in JavaScript, written specifically for an e-ink display.
+It serves up a crude MS Paint clone written in JavaScript, designed for e-ink.

 You can paste an image, scale and place it, and perform Floyd Steinberg dithering on the result, restricting pixels to colors supported by the display.
 There are also tools for scribbling, drawing boxes, and adding text.

 Once you click the upload button to render the image on the display, the app will send the encoded image data to the Pico W using a series of HTTP POST requests.
+The image will then remain displayed even if power is disconnected.

 # SUPPORTED DEVICES